frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/guides/make-to-order/setting-up.md

 # Setting Up

 Make-to-order process starts only when a confirmed __Sales Order__ is placed for an Item.
-Thus as a first step lets create an Item in the system.
+To be able to make a Sales Order, an Item has to exist.
+Thus, enter the Item details in the system.

 ### Item